 And when eWorkshops inspire highly talented face-to-face facilitators to reflect on their own work – that goes much deeper than a mere stamp of approval.
 Last year my friend and colleague Val Uccellani (Global Learning Partners) wrote the blog post ‘3 things seasoned facilitators can learn from e-facilitation’.

-Last week I shared this piece with my group in the e-facilitation workshop which is currently running.
+I shared this piece with my group in an e-facilitation workshop.
 It really resonated with those people who are worried.
 It gives them confidence that their e-learning programmes can retain the magic of their great face-to-face training.